senior-devguy/scraper-hackathon/SOLUTION.md

 * end-page: not required, the end page number to scrape

 example:
-- npm run scraper source=PA start-page=1 end-page=5
+- npm run scraper source=PA start-page=1 end-page=5 (because the website does not support date filter, so i handled arguments for pagination)
 - npm run scraper source=PA start-page=41 end-page=42  ( * use this for testing awards because these pages contains the awards data )

-because it support the pagination by the arguments, we can this scrappers in parallel without re-scrapping the same data.
+because it supports pagination by the arguments, we can run this scrappers in parallel without re-scrapping the same data.

 2. Intaker
 Intaker has one argument, which is the path to the scrapping source json files.